Viewport Prediction for Volumetric Video Streaming by Exploring Video Saliency and Trajectory Information: Experiment

 \subsubsection{Ablation setup}

-During the experiments, we also conduct the following ablation studies for STVP.
+In the experiments, we also conduct the following ablation studies for STVP.

-(1$\sim$2) RS++ and IDIS++: We replace URS of STVP with RS and IDIS, respectively, while keeping the STVP saliency extraction modules.
-This is to highlight the performance of the URS unit that can retain spatial-temporal information by comparison.
+(1$\sim$2) RS++ and IDIS++: We replace the URS module in STVP with RS and IDIS, respectively, while keeping the STVP saliency extraction modules intact.
+These two variants are referred to as RS++ and IDIS++, respectively.
+This comparison is made to emphasize the contribution of the URS unit in retaining spatial-temporal information comparison.

-(3) LFA++: To demonstrate the potential benefits of using our proposed LDC, we replace LDC of STVP with LFA of RandLANet, which focuses only on the geometric coordinate information of the neighborhood.
-This allows us to better understand the performance of using the LDC, which leverages both the neighboring coordinate information and color information to obtain more accurate local spatial saliency, as explained in Sec. \ref{section:saliency}.
+(3) LFA++: To demonstrate the potential benefits of our proposed LDC, we replace the LDC module in STVP with the LFA module from RandLANet, which focuses solely on the geometric coordinate information of the neighborhood.
+This comparison helps us better understand the performance of LDC, which leverages both neighboring coordinate information and color information to obtain more accurate local spatial saliency, as discussed in Sec. \ref{sec:saliency}.